zzhangjii/learning-library/ApplicationIntegration-labguide.md

         Figure 38: Form Approval Pattern

 8. Remove the *Fulfill* human activity from the model by clicking on it and selecting the *trash can icon*.
-Later, in its place, we will include an invocation of your Create New Order integration from Lab
+If nothing happens when you click the trash can icon, click on another element and then try again.
+Later, in place of the *Fulfill* human activity, we will include an invocation of your *Create New Order* integration from Lab 1:
-    1:

     ![](./media/image47.png)